Hammer is an app for DJI drone pilots that automates a number of different commercial drone flights for quick and precise data collection.

 - If no drone is connected, Hammer will prompt you to add a simulator, press OK and choose a home location for the simulation.
 Then press OK.

-- The simulation will begin and you’ll see a simulated drone appear on the screen flying the vertical inspection mission.
+- The simulation will begin and you’ll see a simulated drone appear on the screen flying the inspection mission.

 Steps to Fly

 - Once you are happy with the created mission, simply connect your drone to Hammer through the USB port on the remote controller.

 - You’ll see a drone icon appear on the screen at it’s current location.

 - Press Pause anytime to pause the mission, and play to resume the mission.